redis/redis-doc/commands/zpopmin.md

 error.
 When returning multiple members, the one with the lowest score will be the first, followed by the members with greater scores.

+{{% alert title="Note" color="info" %}}
+A Redis sorted set always consists of at least one member.
+When the last member is popped, the sorted set is automatically deleted from the database.
+{{% /alert %}}

 @return

 @array-reply: list of popped members and scores.